-Officially known as the William D. Ford Direct Loan Program, the Obama Student Loan ForgivenessProgram gained this nickname after President Obama made a few reforms to the Direct Loan Program in 2009.
-However, the reforms only apply to federal student loans.
+Officially known as the William D. Ford Direct Loan Program, the Obama Student Loan Forgiveness Program gained this nickname after President Obama in 2009.
+Obama created reforms to the Direct Loan Program originally implemented by the Bush administration several years earlier.
+However, the reforms only apply to federal loans.
 Some of the reforms made by Obama include:

-There are several benefits that borrowers can enjoy when it comes to the Obama Student Loan Forgiveness.
+There are several benefits that borrowers can enjoy when it comes to the Obama Loan Forgiveness.
 Borrowers have the chance to consolidate all loans into one and take advantage of an affordable repayment plan.
 The Direct Loan Program offers several repayment plans including:

 - Graduated Repayment: Payments are lower than the standard repayment plan.
 However, the payments increase every two years.

 - Income Based (IBR): The payment plan is strictly based on a borrower’s income as well as the size of their family.
 Borrowers are expected to pay 15% of their discretionary income to the loans.
 Moreover, the borrowers can enjoy payments as low as $0/month.

 - Standard Repayment: Borrowers pay a fixed amount every month for as long as it takes.
 The amount of payments made depends on the term of the loan, borrowed amount and the interest rate charged on the loan.

 - Income Contingent (ICR): Payments made are based on the amount borrowed, interest rate, the income of the borrower, family size and loan balance.
 Like IBR, borrowers may benefit from payments as low as $0/month.

 - Pay As You Earn (PAYE): This is the lowest monthly payment plan.
 Payments are based on yearly income and use 10% of one’s discretionary income, unlike the 15% used in IBR.
 Qualification for the PAYE program is more difficult compared to other payment plans.